n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.ftp.md

 To attach a file for upload, you'll need to use an extra node such as the [Read/Write Files from Disk](/integrations/builtin/core-nodes/n8n-nodes-base.filesreadwrite/) node or the [HTTP Request](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/) node to pass the file as a data property.
 ///

-## Node parameters

-Node parameters depend on the operation you select.
-Most operations display a common node parameter, the **Path**.
-Specify the remote path that you would like to connect to.
-This parameter isn't available when you select the **Rename** operation.

 ## Delete

 This operation includes one parameter: **Path**.
 Enter the remote path that you would like to connect to.